death-penalty/death-penalty/README.md

 -I am **not** a rp pony / account, I'll be seen 'IC' sometimes but that does not mean I am looking for RP. **Do not come up to me for rps.**

--Unfortunately deathly afraid of interaction with strangers, approach with caution (slash silly..).
+-**Unfortunately deathly afraid of interaction** with basically every1, approach with caution (slash silly..).
 Overall, I'm fine with C+H but keep this in mind.

 -TF2 and Overwatch enjoyer.